What Does HSE Stand for in Construction?

 - Gas, water and electricity systems

-In short, yes they can.
-If your inspector finds something wrong, such as if you're breaking health and safety regulations, whilst inspecting your site they may give you a prohibition notice.
-This is a notice which orders you to stop working until you have fixed a problem so it is safe to work again.
-For example, this may be if your workers are working on a construction where the scaffolding is considered unsafe.
-If you chose to ignore this notice and carry on working, this would be deemed a criminal offence.
+In short, yes, they can.
+If your inspector finds something wrong, such as a breach of health and safety regulations, they may issue a prohibition notice while inspecting your site.
+This notice orders you to stop working until you have fixed a problem so it is safe to work again.
+For example, this may be the case if your workers work on a construction site where the scaffolding is deemed unsafe.
+If you choose to ignore this notice and carry on working, this would be considered to a criminal offence.

-HSE reported that in 2021 construction was the industry that had the most fatalities caused by the workplace environment.
-It is one of the most dangerous industries to work within and comes with a long list of hazards associated with causing both injury and death in the workplace, we’ve highlighted a few of them below:
+HSE reported that in 2021, construction was the industry that had the most fatalities caused by the workplace environment.
+It is one of the most dangerous industries to work in and comes with a long list of hazards associated with causing both injury and death in the workplace.
+We’ve highlighted a few of them below:

 - Working from a height